facebook pixel Skip to Main Content

 Faculty & Staff

 The Dean of Students Office works to support students through the many opportunities and challenges that present themselves during the course of their academic careers.
 Our goal is to partner with faculty and staff in achieving this.
 Currently, all university members are finding themselves navigating complex situations in what feels like a new era in higher education.
 By working together, we can connect students to appropriate resources in a timely fashion and enhance our individual and collective toolkits.
-Together, we can help ISU students achieve all to which they aspire during their time at Idaho State.
+Together, we can help ISU students achieve all to which they aspire during their time at Idaho State University.

-Academic Integrity
+Academic Integrity and Dishonesty

 Academic integrity is a core value of our university experience.
 The high quality academic performance of students at Idaho State University is essential to our reputation, to the value of our programs, and to the demonstrated work and knowledge base that our degrees represent.
 As such, incidents of academic dishonesty are considered a serious offense and handled with urgency.
 Detailed information about academic dishonesty can be found in the following resources.

 The Student Code of Conduct provides expectations for student behavior to help build the best possible learning and living environment for all members of the community.
+If a student's behavior is in conflict with these expectations, they may be violating the Student Code of Conduct.
+Faculty who would like more information about the policy should contact the Dean of Students Office.

 Three students walking in front of a stairway with the ISU Bengal Logo behind